Colloquial Welsh morphology: Nouns

 As in most other Indo-European languages, all nouns belong to a certain grammatical gender; the genders in Welsh are masculine and feminine.
 A noun's gender usually conforms to its referent's natural gender when it has one (e.g. mam 'mother' is grammatically feminine), but otherwise there are no major patterns (except that, as in many languages, certain noun suffixes show a consistent gender, as sometimes do nouns referring to certain classes of thing, e.g. all months of the year in Welsh are masculine) and gender must simply be learnt.

 Welsh has two systems of grammatical number.
-Singular/plural nouns correspond to the singular/plural number system of English, although unlike English, Welsh noun plurals are unpredictable and formed in several ways, i.e. the plural form cannot be discerned simply by its singular form.
+Singular/plural nouns correspond to the singular/plural number system of English, although noun plurals are unpredictable and formed in several ways, since the plural form cannot be discerned simply by its singular form.
 Most nouns form the plural with a suffix (the most common, by far, is -au), e.g. tad / tadau.
 Others form the plural through vowel change (a process known as affection in Celtic languages), e.g. bachgen / bechgyn 'boy / boys'.
 Still others form their plurals through some combination of the two, e.g. chwaer / chwiorydd 'sister / sisters'.

 A few nouns also display a dual number, e.g. llaw 'hand', dwylo '(two) hands', though llaw also has the general plural llawau.
 The dual dwylo comes from combining llaw with the feminine numeral dwy 'two'; dwylo is only used to refer to the hands of a single person, else llawau is used, e.g. dy ddwylo 'your hands', eich dwylo 'your hands', fy nwylo 'my hands', ein dwylo 'our hands', but mae llawau gyda phobol 'people have hands'.
 Deufis is used for 'a period of two months' and deuddydd is 'a period of two days', these using dau rather than dwy.

 Welsh also has a special 'plural' for 'a period of three days', tridiau which is commonly used across Wales.

 The other system of grammatical number is the collective/singulative.
 The nouns in this system form the singulative by adding the suffix -yn (for masculine nouns) or -en (for feminine nouns) to the collective noun.
 Most nouns which belong in this system are frequently found in groups, for example, plant "children" and plentyn "a child", or coed "trees" and coeden "a tree".
 In dictionaries, the collective form, being the root form, is given first.